csandman/chakra-react-select/codemod/README.md

     [`v4.6.0`](https://github.com/csandman/chakra-react-select/releases/tag/v4.6.0)
     to reduce confusion about what values can be passed to it.
 It has been fully removed in `v5.0.0`.
+- Renames the prop `colorScheme` to `tagColorScheme`.
+  - This prop's name was changed as it didn't represent specifically what it was for originally.
 - Removes the `hasStickyGroupHeaders` prop
   - This prop was deprecated in [`v4.6.0`](https://github.com/csandman/chakra-react-select/releases/tag/v4.6.0)